About Toby and Amy and Family

 Sarah was born April 21, 2004 in San Pedro Sula, Honduras and holds dual citizenship with the United States and Honduras.
 She is a resident of the Dominican Republic.
 She just celebrated her quinceneara(15th birthday) which is a coming of age party.
 We were absolutely thrilled to have our home church down to celebrate with us especially Riley Lounsbery Sarah’s best friend.
 It was a very simplified quinceneara compared to a normal one which is like a wedding.
 Sarah wanted to have a formal gown, Honduran food, and cake.
 Sarah absolutely loves horses and would ride, gallop, or practice her jumping daily if she could.
 She is the absolute animal lover who is going into her sophomore year in high school.

-Jonathan was born in Joplin, Missouri so that he could meet his grandpa before he died.
+Jonathan was born in Joplin, Missouri so he could meet his grandpa before he died.
 He is a resident of Honduras and the Dominican Republic.
 He is our outdoorsman at 13 years old.
 His favorite place is his grandparent’s cabin on a small lake where he loves to go hunting, fishing, boating, and hiking.
-Like any other teenager, he loves to play video games and chat with his friends while playing online.
-Jonathan loves playing soccer 5 days a week with his two teams.
-Each team has their own strengths which strengthen his soccer skills.
-One of the highlights of his life was meeting professional soccer player David Villa, having their picture taken together, and getting his ticket signed.
+He also loves to go paintballing, snorkeling, and play soccer with his two teams.
+A couple years ago, he got to meet and have David Villa from NYC FC sign a ticket for him.
+When not spending time outdoors, he loves to play video games with friends who live all over the world.